 Texture is emotive, evoking deeper levels of consideration and compassion for ourselves and the natural world.

 Expressive Impressive 3D

 3D surfaces are becoming more dramatic and innovative.
-Car manufacturers are pushing the boundaries in transport design, introducing 3D liquid printed wood components that create wood and cork effect panelling with the added benefit of improving the acoustic environment.
+Car manufacturers are pushing the boundaries in transport design and design component 3D liquid printed woods; where wood suppliers present dramatic 3D wood and cork panelling improving the acoustics in the environments.
 With an excess of luxury giving way to space, light and quiet, it is increasingly difficult for designers to strike a true balance between these factors.

 Mindful Office (striving for a better work environment)

-Sustainability in design is becoming the standard and many new products are presented with an environmentally conscious story.
-Ultrafabrics focuses on delivering a vegan alternative to leather, whereas Alusid has developed Terrazzo tiles made from glass, ceramics and mineral waste – recycled TV and computer monitors – never comprised of less than 98% recycled materials.
+Sustainability in product design is becoming the standard and many new products are presented with an environmentally conscious story.
+Ultrafabrics focuses on delivering a vegan alternative to leather, where Alusid develops Terrazzo tiles made from glass, ceramics and mineral waste – recycled TV and computer monitors, and never comprised of less than 98% recycled materials.
 Ethically sourced, carefully crafted, responsibility in design is a must.